tatukristiani/shop-scraper-backend/README.md

-# Backend of SalesAlert Pro
+# Backend of Sales Alert Pro
-You can find the Frontend of SalesAlert Pro here: [SalesAlert Pro Frontend](https://github.com/tatukristiani/shop-scraper-frontend)
+You can find the Frontend of Sales Alert Pro here: [Sales Alert Pro Frontend](https://github.com/tatukristiani/shop-scraper-frontend)

 # Technologies used
 - MongoDB (Database)